 The next morning we drove towards Rotorua first visiting Huka Falls.
 There is only about a nine meter drop, but the water is very fast.
 One sign noted that because of the hard flow no eels are found in Lake Taupo.

 Nearby was the Huka Honey Hive.
 Honey is an important export for New Zealand and we had been told while in Canada that it is some of the best in the world.
-There were a lot of temptations--I gave into an urge to buy an honey flavoured ice cream cone which was delicious.
+There were a lot of temptations--I gave into an urge to buy honey flavoured ice cream in a cone which was delicious.
 I was tempted to buy pickles that were marinated in honey and rum, but was told it would be too difficult to take home.
 We did taste a variety of honey samples and ended up buying a few small jars.
 A woman in charge of tasting has a son in London, England and had many interesting things to say.
 Realizing she was trying to persuade us to take on some heavy items to our luggage she pointed out that many travelers wear old underwear and then discard for trip back home.
 She was successful in selling us some very tempting honey products.

 Rotorua is a major tourist destination, with a lot of Maori and natural attractions.
 We visited one location to watch bubbling mud and another to visit steam vents.
 Might sound boring from a distance, but it is always amazing to see the power of nature.